Multiple Random Walks on Graphs: Mixing Few to Cover Many

 \subsection{Lower Bounds}

-Generally speaking, lower bounds for random walks are more challenging to derive than upper bounds.
-In particular, the problem of obtaining a lower bound for the cover time of a simple random walk on an undirected graph was open for many years \cite{aldousfill}.
-This was finally resolved by Feige \cite{FeigeLow} who proved $\tcov \geq (1-\lo{1})n\log n $.
-We prove a generalisation of this bound, up to constants, that holds for $k$ random walks start from stationary (thus also for worst case).
+Generally speaking, lower bounds for random walks seem to be somewhat more challenging to derive than upper bounds.
+In particular, the problem of obtaining a tight lower bound for the cover time of a simple random walk on an undirected graph was open for many years \cite{aldousfill}.
+This was finally resolved by Feige \cite{FeigeLow} who proved $\tcov \geq (1-\lo{1})n\log n $ (this bound was known up-to constants for stationary Markov chains by Aldous \cite{aldouslower}).
+We prove a generalisation of this bound, up to constants, that holds for $k$ random walks starting from stationary (thus also for worst-case).

 \begin{theorem} There exists a constant $c>0$ such that for any graph $G$ and $1 \leq k \leq c \cdot n\log n$, \end{theorem} We remark that in this section all results hold (and are proven) for \emph{non-lazy} random walks, which by stochastic domination implies that the same result also holds for \emph{lazy} random walks.
 Theorem~\ref{generallower} is tight, uniformly for all $1 \leq k \leq n$, for the hypercube, expanders and high-dimensional tori, see Theorem \ref{thm:hypercubecover}.
 We note that~\cite{ElsSau} proved this bound for any start vertices under the additional assumption that $k \geq n^{\epsilon}$, for some constant $\eps>0$.